RadeDevOne/1_parrot/README.md

 export default testClient;
 ```

+THIS DOESN'T LOOK SO NICE, BUT LETS TRY IT OUT

-# LETS BUILD API ROUTE WE WANT TO TEST
+# LETS BUILD STATIC API ROUTE WE WANT TO TEST

 ```
 touch pages/api/foo.ts